 - represented a Nigerian refugee fleeing the threat of female genital mutilation who was granted asylum in the U.S.;

 - served on a full-time pro bono assignment at the Neighborhood Legal Services Program, providing legal representation to low-income DC residents at all stages of litigation, including successfully gaining custody for a young mother in a parental kidnapping trial.

-Ms. Powell received her J.D. from Duke University School of Law, where she served as a Note Editor for the Duke Law Journal.
+Powell received her J.D. from Duke University School of Law, where she served as a Note Editor for the Duke Law Journal.
 She received her B.M., with distinction, and Master’s of Music from Indiana University Jacobs School of Music.
 Prior to law school she sang as an opera singer.

-Ms. Powell’s professional experience informs her strong interest in legal education for practice and in lawyer professionalism.
+Powell’s professional experience informs her strong interest in legal education for practice and in lawyer professionalism.
+She has written about Biglaw practice on the legal blog, Above the Law.
 Her recent book on practice in a large law firm today is Biglaw: How to Survive the First Two Years of Practice in a Mega-Firm, or, the Art of Doc Review (Carolina Academic Press, 2013).